mbarkdull/ComparativeGenomics/README.md

 ## Changes from Ben Rubin’s Comparative Genomics Pipeline

-This set of scripts is a slightly modified version of [Ben Rubin’s Comparative Genomics Pipeline](https://github.com/berrubin/ComparativeGenomics).
+This set of scripts is a **work-in-progress**, slightly modified version of [Ben Rubin’s Comparative Genomics Pipeline](https://github.com/berrubin/ComparativeGenomics).
 I have:

   - Reformatted all python scripts to be compatible with python3.